cirosantilli/linux-cheat/net/README.md

     - guarantees that each chunk arrived, and if not asks for it again.

-- internet: IP is the most common
+- Internet: IP is the most common

     Finds the path between any two computers even if they are not on the same network.

-- link: ethernet, ARP
+- link: Ethernet, ARP

     Finds the path between two computers that are on the same network.

 To get a feeling for what each layer does, learn some of the most popular protocols of each of those layers.

-##layer data structure
+##Layer data structure

 Each layer adds a header to the layer below containing its information: